Overhault-Experiences/Eco-Executor/README.md

 ## Installation📥
 Go to [releases](https://github.com/Overhault-Experiences/Eco-Executor/releases) and download the rbxmx file in the latest release.
 Insert the rbxmx file into the game and 'save it as local plugin'.
 There should be a toolbar in the plugins tab (click to config the Eco Executor)
+Make sure that in the security settings (game settings at security section) and enable the Enable Studio Access to API Services and Enable Http requests.

 ## Warning⚠️
 Running in an unpublished game will make some executor functions non-functional/un-useable.